michhar/azureml-keras-yolov3-custom/README.md

 python upload_to_blob.py --dir data
 ```

-> Note:  the default access level is "Private (no anonymous access)" and can be changed with the SDK, as well as, in the Azure Portal by navigating to the contaniner within the Storage account and selecting "Change access level".
+> Note:  the default access level is "Private (no anonymous access)" and can be changed with the SDK, as well as, in the Azure Portal by navigating to the container within the Storage account and selecting "Change access level".

 ## Label data with VoTT and export to Storage

 VoTT is the labeling tool that will be used locally to label data that is stored in the cloud and will write the labels directly back to a cloud store using a SAS token for REST authentication.
 The tool imports from and exports directly to Azure Blob Storage containers specified while using the tool with no need to download data for labeling.
-The images to label should exist already in a private Blob Storage container (the data from the previous step above).
+The raw images to label should exist already in a private Blob Storage container (the data from the previous step above).

+> Note:  The raw image container will form the "Source Connection" and a new container in that Storage Account will form the "Target Connection."

-Use the VoTT (<a href="https://github.com/microsoft/VoTT/releases" target="_blank">link to download</a>) labeling tool to create and label bounding boxes and export.
+Use VoTT 2 (<a href="https://github.com/microsoft/VoTT/releases" target="_blank">link to download</a>) labeling tool to create and label bounding boxes and export.
 The Readme on the project page has good instructions, but the following should help clarify a few points.

-The Source Connection and Target Connection from and to Blob Storage containers will use a SAS token for authentication.
+The Source Connection and Target Connection (associated with two different containers) from and to Blob Storage will use a SAS token for authentication.
 Create the "SAS" or shared access signature in the Azure Portal in the Storage Account under the "Shared access signature" blade and set the permissions for "Service", "Container" _and_ "Object".

 <img src="assets/sas_permissions.png" width="50%">